timescale/docs.timescale.com-content/getting-started/forge-configuration.md

 ## Configuring Advanced Parameters
-It is also possible to configure a wide variety of Service database parameters but toggling the **Show advanced parameters** toggle in the upper-right corner of the **Settings** tab.
+It is also possible to configure a wide variety of Service database parameters by flipping the **Show advanced parameters** toggle in the upper-right corner of the **Settings** tab.

 <img class="main-content__illustration" src="https://assets.iobeam.com/images/docs/forge_images/timescale-forge-service-settings-advanced.png" alt="View Timescale Forge service configuration changes confirmation dialog"/>